 Practice rooms with pianos are available and students are required to practice under the direction of the Practice Supervisor.
-Where practice is carried on at the home of the student, a weekly report, showing hours of practice, must be attested by the parent by the Practice Supervisor.
+Where practice is carried on at the home of the student, a weekly report, showing hours of practice, must be attested by the parent or guardian of the student.
+Forms for this purpose are furnished by the Practice Supervisor.